jpulse-net/jpulse-framework/docs/dev/work-items.md

 - review task, ask questions if unclear
 - suggest change of spec if any, goal is a good UX, good usability, onboarding, and learning experience for site admins and developers; use the don't make me think paradigm
 - plan how to implement (wait for my go ahead)
-- current timestamp: 2025-10-04 17:55
+- current timestamp: 2025-11-20 20:49

 release prep:
 - run tests, and fix issues
-- assume release: W-093, v1.2.0
+- assume release: W-094, v1.2.1
-- update deliverables in W-093 to document work done (don't make any other changes to this file)
+- update deliverables in W-094 work-items to document work done (don't make any other changes to this file)
 - update README.md, docs/README.md, docs/CHANGELOG.md, and any other doc in docs/ as needed (don't bump version, I'll do that with bump script)
 - update commit-message.txt, following the same format (don't commit)
 - update cursor_log.txt